iterative/dvc.org/static/docs/user-guide/dvc-file-format.md

   [stages](/doc/command-reference/run))
 - `etag`: Strong ETag response header (only HTTP <abbr>external dependencies</abbr> created with `dvc import-url`)
-- `repo`: This entry is only for DVC repository external dependencies created with `dvc import`, and in itself contains the following fields:
+- `repo`: This entry is only for external dependencies created with `dvc import`, and in itself contains the following fields:

   - `url`: URL of Git repository with source DVC project
-  - `rev_lock`: Revision or version (Git commit hash) of the DVC repo at the time of importing the dependency
+  - `rev_lock`: Revision or version (Git commit hash) of the external <abbr>DVC repository</abbr> at the time of importing the dependency

   > See the examples in
   > [External Dependencies](/doc/user-guide/external-dependencies) for more